yzhda1991/gradecraft-development/doc/assignments.md

     * `fixed?` - "Fixed"
     * `slider?` - "Slider"
     * `select?` - "Select List"
-  * `predicted_count` - number of grades in the assignment with predicted scores greater than 0
   * `predictor_display_type` - returns a string based on the following conditions:
     * points predictor display is set to fixed or the assignment is "pass or fail", in which case "checkbox" is returned
     * points predictor display is set to slider, in which case "slider" is returned